 Because group membership for flexible privacy groups is stored in a smart contract, flexible privacy groups are also known as onchain privacy groups.

 Flexible privacy groups are an early access feature.
-Do not use in production networks.
+Don’t use in production networks.

 The flexible privacy group interfaces might change between releases.
 There might not be an upgrade path from flexible privacy groups created using v1.5 or earlier to enable use of flexible privacy group functionality in future versions.

-It’s not recommended to create flexible privacy groups in a chain with existing offchain privacy groups.
+We don’t recommended creating flexible privacy groups in a chain with existing offchain privacy groups.

 Group management contracts

 The privacy group management contract bytecode is hard-coded into Besu and when you create a privacy group, the contract bytecode is part of the genesis state of the privacy group.

 All members of a flexible privacy group must be using the same version of Besu.
 If using different versions, the private state within the privacy group may become inconsistent.

 In the default implementation of the group management contract, the signer of the private transaction that creates the privacy group is also the owner of the group.
 Only the owner can add and remove participants, and upgrade the management contract.